sudara/alonetone/README.markdown

 ### Current tech

-* Rails 2.3
+* Rails 2.3.11
-* Rspec
 * jQuery and LowPro
 * SoundManager 2 (for flash mp3 playback)
-* SASS (the cool stylesheet thing from the haml folks)
+* SASS

-### Want to join forces?
+### Want to help us?

-First of all, talk to Sudara by emailing Sudara at alonetone com.

-Secondly, [sign up for an account](http://alonetone.com) and start digging in.
+First, [sign up for an account](http://alonetone.com) and start digging in.

+Second, hop into our Campfire chat room or email us at support@alonetone.com

 Thirdly, fork away on github.

-### Playing with alonetone on localhost
+### Setting up alonetone on localhost

 This is *not* a task for Rails newbees.

-I've had multiple requests asking me to walk folks through setting up alonetone locally.
-Unless you have some experience with rails, it's just not going to be worth it unless you have a lot of time to invest.

-If you do want to get jiggy and setup alonetone locally, the best thing to do is to contact me first, as things are ever-changing.
+This is not a 'clone script' that is easy to setup on your servers.
+We cannot provide ANY support   so please do not email us requesting this.

+Unless you have LOTS of experience with rails, you should not consider trying to set this up.

+If you live and breathe rails and you want to get jiggy:

 alonetone uses 6 config files: